gnss-sdr/gnss-sdr/README.md

 $ git checkout next
 ~~~~~~

-More information about GNSS-SDR-specific Git usage and pointers to further readings can be found at out guide about [how to contribute to the source code](http://gnss-sdr.org/documentation/how-contribute-source-code "How to contribute to the source code").
+More information about GNSS-SDR-specific Git usage and pointers to further readings can be found at our [Git tutorial](http://gnss-sdr.org/docs/tutorials/using-git/ "Using Git").

 ### Build and install GNSS-SDR